mesege1/dprk_missile_stats/README.md

 ![test_by_type](https://github.com/mesege1/dprk_missile_stats/assets/135185712/bbc22965-9139-43a8-bf82-6a21de1813f2)
 * The number of SRBM (short-range ballistic missiles) test significantly increased
-* 'Unknown' types started appearing around 2017, and it's slowly increasing Assumetion
+* 'Unknown' types started appearing around 2017, and it's slowly increasing

+Assumption:
-* DPRK likely conducts missile operations covertly
+* DPRK likely conducts missile testing operations covertly using the maneuverable systems

 # Summary
 This data analysis aimed to provide a holistic overview of the DPRK missile trends and shifts over time.
 And we found the pattern of a strategy to present a peaceful front while secretly preparing for war.
 They are willing to engage in diplomatic negotiations or peaceful gestures while maintaining military readiness and preparedness for potential conflicts.
 While they covertly expand their missile capacities and capabilities, the allies must increase attention.